Jean de La Fontaine: Depictions and legacy

 The head of La Fontaine also appeared on a 100 franc coin to commemorate the 300th anniversary of his death, on the reverse of which the fable of the fox and the crow is depicted.
 Another commemoration that year included the strip of 2.80 euro fable stamps, in the composite folder of which appeared a detachable portrait without currency.
 In 1995 equally, the asteroid 5780 Lafontaine was named in his honour.

 Other appearances on postage stamps include the 55 centimes issue of 1938, with a medallion of the fable of The Wolf and the Lamb below him; and the Monaco 50-cent stamp commemorating the 350th anniversary of La Fontaine's birth in 1971, in which the head and shoulders of the fabulist appear below some of the more famous characters about which he wrote.
 Another coin series on which he appears is the annual Fables de La Fontaine celebration of the (Chinese) lunar new year.
 Issued since 2006, these bullion coins have had his portrait on the reverse and on the face each year's particular zodiac animal.

 Fictional depictions have followed the fashionable view of La Fontaine at their period.
 As a minor character in Alexandre Dumas's novel The Vicomte of Bragelonne, he appears as a bumbling and scatterbrained courtier of Nicolas Fouquet.
 In the 2007 film Jean de La Fontaine – le défi, however, the poet resists the absolutist rule of Louis XIV after the fall of Fouquet.

+La Fontaine's legacy also includes songs by composers such as Eugenie Santa Coloma Sourget, who set his texts to music.